FantasticMrFox1/Hacking-Ciphers/README.md

 * detectEnglish.py - Given a string, determines how many of "words" can be found in dictionary.txt
 * dictionary.txt - a list of English words

+# Substitution Cipher
+#### A more advanced version of Caesar Cipher.
+Instead of shifting letters of the Alphabets by a key, letters are directly replaced by other letters of the alphabet, resulting in a 26 unique characters key.
+This gives a possibility of 26!(factorial) combinations!
+So instead of brute forcing each possible key, we want to map each word to its cipher pattern, so we can compare them to those similar in the dictionary.
+A word's pattern is determined by the amount of unique letters it has.
+Example: 'Hello' = '0.1.2.2.3' and 'Raymond' = '0.1.2.3.4.5.6.7' and 'Happy' = '0.1.2.2.3'.
+See how 'Hello' and 'Happy' maps to the same pattern?
+That's how we can determine possible substitutions.
+##### Files:
+* substitution.py - The main program: en/decrypts a string/file with a 26 character key.
+* substitutionTest.py - Tests our main program by generating random strings/keys to ensure algorithm is correct.
+* makeWordPatterns.py - A program to create a python file.
+* wordPatterns.py - Created by makeWordPatterns.py.
+Contains a single map of all the words in the dictionary, and their corresponding cipher pattern.
+* subHack.py - Copied algorithms directly from Hacking Ciphers book.
+This program is used to find intersection of words.
+The more words in a string the better, to eliminate bad substitutions.
+Prints the potential key map, and (possible) deciphered text.
+* dictionary.txt - Needed again by makeWordPatterns.py
+* textfile.txt/enc.textfile.txt/hacked.enc.textfile.txt - See how well our program did by comparing hacked.enc.textfile.txt and the original textfile.txt